spryker/spryker-docs/docs/sdk/dev/development-tools/ts-linter.md

 {% info_block warningBox "No longer supported" %}

 Since the `202304.0` release, this tool is no longer supported and has been replaced by `ESLint`.
-Follow the [Migration guide - Switch from TSLint to ESLint](/docs/scos/dev/front-end-development/{{site.version}}/migration-guide-switch-from-tslint-to-eslint.html) to migrate to `ESLint`.
+To migrate to `ESLint`, follow [Migration guide - Switch from TSLint to ESLint](/docs/scos/dev/front-end-development/{{site.version}}/migration-guide-switch-from-tslint-to-eslint.html).

 {% endinfo_block %}